exercism/python/exercises/concept/black-jack/.docs/instructions.md

 Define the `value_of_card` function with a parameter `card`.
 The value of _J_, _Q_ or _K_ is 10.
 Otherwise, return the numerical value of a card.
-Ace can take multiple values so let's ignore _A_ for the time being.
+An ace can take on multiple values so let's ignore _A_ for the time being.

 ```python
 >>> value_of_card('K')